gaellafond/bes/modules/dmrpp_module/data/README.md

 - Renamed conf files to something less tedious, bes.hdf5.cf.conf(.in)
 - Removed  bes.hdf5.cf.conf from git as it will now be built.
-- Created "check-local" and "clean-local" targets that cause the bes.hdf5.cf.conf gile to be built correctly for use with get_dmrpp.sh This all happens when running "make check"
+- Created "check-local" and "clean-local" targets that cause the bes.hdf5.cf.conf file to be built correctly for use with get_dmrpp.sh This all happens when running "make check"